-identifyMajorPeaks Identify peaks based on the ridges in 2-D CWT coefficient matrix identifyMajorPeaks ms the mass spectrometry spectrum ridgeList returned by getRidge() wCoefs 2-D CWT coefficients scales scales of CWT, by default it is the colnames of wCoefs SNR.Th threshold of SNR peakScaleRange the CWT scale range of the peak. ridgeLength the maximum ridge scale of the major peaks. nearbyPeak determine whether to include the small peaks close to large major peaks nearbyWinSize the window size to determine the nearby peaks.
-Only effective when nearbyPeak is true. winSize.noise the local window size to estimate the noise level.
-SNR.method method to estimate noise level.
-Currently, only 95 percentage quantile is supported. minNoiseLevel the minimum noise level used in calculating SNR, i.e., if the estimated noise level is less than "minNoiseLevel", it will use "minNoiseLevel" instead.
-If the noise level is less than 0.5, it will be treated as the ratio to the maximum amplitude of the spectrum. excludeBoundariesSize number of points at each boundary of the ms signal that will be excluded in search for peaks to avoid boundary effects.
+identifyMajorPeaks Identify peaks based on the ridges in 2-D CWT coefficient matrix ms the mass spectrometry spectrum ridgeList returned by getRidge() wCoefs 2-D CWT coefficients as obtained by cwt(). scales scales of CWT, by default it is the colnames of wCoefs SNR.Th threshold of SNR peakScaleRange the CWT scale range of the peak, used to estimate the signal of the SNR.
+See Details.
+If a single value is given then all scales larger than the value will be considered.
+If two values are given only the scales between those values will be considered. ridgeLength the maximum ridge scale of the major peaks. nearbyPeak determine whether to include the small peaks close to large major peaks.
+See Details. nearbyWinSize the window size to determine the nearby peaks.
+Only effective when nearby Peak=TRUE. winSize.noise the local window size to estimate the noise level.
+SNR.method method to estimate the noise level.
+See Details. minNoiseLevel the minimum noise level used in calculating SNR.
+This value should be zero or positive.
+If the number is smaller than one, it is assumed to be a fraction of the largest wavelet coefficient in the data.
+Otherwise it is assumed to be the actual noise level.
+If you want to fix the actual noise level to a value smaller than one, you should name the value as fixed as in minNoiseLevel = $c("fixed"=0.5)$.
+See details. excludeBoundari number of points at each boundary of the ms signal that will be excluded in search for peaks to avoid boundary effects.

-Indentify the peaks based on the ridge list (returned by getRidge()) in 2-D CWT coefficient matrix and estimated Signal to Noise Ratio (SNR)
+Identify the peaks based on the ridge list (returned by getRidge()) in 2-D CWT coefficient matrix and estimated Signal to Noise Ratio (SNR).
+The criteria for peak identification is described in the Details section.